Build your first Create recipe

 1. If there are no content sources, select + to add one.
 Select Document content source, name it as desired, and Create.

-An example Content source bar with five content sources.
+An example Content source bar with four content sources.

 5. Drag and drop the template into the content source, select Ok, and enter the created recipe.